 I’ve fallen asleep for the last five nights swimming in a sea of gratitude for this place, it’s absolutely alive with the most magnificent energy I’ve ever experienced.
 I’ve never been “glamping” but I would consider this trip exactly that.
 We dropped in on a place in the rainforest where people are the visitors and our energy was on loan from the trees and wild creatures that call it home.
 It was a week of calm, the jokes were pure and funny, and we found one of those places in the world that will make me better just because I know it exists.
 Luke wants to bring home a monkey, I want an Ocelot…since neither will happen, I guess we’ll have to come back to visit.

-I realize what I saw on this trip is our family’s collective nervous system.
-It's healing and it's good for all of us.
-To be able to downshift together wasn’t just calming, but confidence building as well.
-As I sat on the back of the jet ski with my 17 year old driving, I realized that I’ve spent most of my life struggling to lean into the curve and go with the struggle.
+As I sat on the back of the jet ski with my 17-year-old driving, I realized that I’ve spent most of my life struggling to lean into the curve and go with the struggle.
 That need for control comes when I try to avoid what I don’t want to happen, rather than trusting that the struggle is part of the process to lead to exactly where we are supposed to go.
-This week that struggle broke free to beautiful flow that I’ll never forget.
+This week that struggle broke free to a beautiful flow that I’ll never forget.
 It’s a wonder to sit and look at these beautiful giant humans…22, 20, 17 & 15.
 This is a definitive sweet spot.
 What a ride it’s been, and with our energy recharged, it feels like it’s just getting started.